Pedrossl/backend_test/README.md

 - **typeorm**: This is an Object-Relational Mapping (ORM) library, streamlining database interactions by enabling developers to work with databases using object-oriented programming techniques.

+## Branches

+- **master**: The main branch containing the core functionality of your project.

+- **extra**: This branch includes a feature for counting the working seconds of each collaborator

+- **websockets**: In this branch, there is a WebSocket implementation that runs in the background.
+It's responsible for handling points marked by collaborators and providing real-time updates.